christianh814/gokp/README.md

 > NOTE: The aws ssh key must reference a key you've already uploaded.
 See [this doc](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/import-key-pair.html) for more info.

 This will spin up a temporary control plane, locally, using KIND.
 Then it will use KIND to install a cluster on on AWS.
 It will then create a Git repo for the cluster.
-Once on AWS then the installer will install Argo CD in an opinionated way and then deploy the Git repo it created.
+Once the AWS cluster is ready, the installer will install Argo CD in an opinionated way and then deploy the Git repo it created.

 You should see something like this: